5jt/dyalog-cookbook/manuscript/11_makeme.md

 Those might well get changed in `MyApp.ini` while working on the project, so we make sure that we get them set correctly in `MyApp.ini.template`.

-However, that leaves us vulnerable to another problem: imagine we introduce a new section and/or a new key and forget to copy it over to the tmeplate.
+However, that leaves us vulnerable to another problem: imagine we introduce a new section and/or a new key and forget to copy it over to the template.
 In order to avoid this we add a test case to `Tests`:

 ~~~
     ∇ R←Test_misc_01(stopFlag batchFlag);⎕TRAP;ini1;ini2